syntasso/kratix-marketplace/pipeline-marketplace-images/snyk/README.md

 ## Usage in the Pipeline

-Add the image to the `xaasRequestPipeline` definition in your Promise and make sure the `/input` contains the document you want to scan prior to the execution of this image.
+Add the image to the workflow definition in your Promise and make sure the `/input` contains the document you want to scan prior to the execution of this image.